rsksmart/RSKIPs/IPs/RSKIP265.md

 This change is a hard-fork and therefore all full nodes must be updated.
 SPV light-clients and Block explorers do not need to be updated.

-## Implementation
+## Minimization of Value in Transit

-Moving additional value apart from the user selected peg-out amounts aways carry a certain risk that the change amounts cannot be quickly pegged-in due to the lack of transaction inclusion.
-This can happen during suddent mempool congestions.
+Moving additional value apart from the user selected peg-out amounts always carry a certain risk that the change amounts cannot be quickly pegged-in due to the lack of transaction inclusion.
+This can happen during sudden mempool congestions.
 To reduce this risks, the coin selection algorithm tries to minimize change, yet it behaves mostly greedy.
 If UTXO amounts are uniformly distributed, it should not consume more than the double of the peg-out amount.
 The proposed coin selection algorithm does not try to find the optimum solution.
 Finding the best combination of UTXOs is probably as hard as solving the [Knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem).

 ## Security Considerations

-TBD
+This RSKIP resolves an existing, but not critical, platform vulnerability.

 # **Copyright**